 Article 941, Paragraph 1 of the INC has extended the applicability of the Convention to personal injury caused to passengers.
-Although, according to the prevailing interpretation, the Convention applies only to bodily injury and not psychological injury, under national law the notion of 'personal injury' includes psychological damage.
+Although, according to the prevailing interpretation, the Convention applies only to bodily injury and not psychological injury, under national law the notion of personal injury includes psychological damage.

-However, it is important to keep in mind that this extension is not applicable to areas of transport to which the Convention applies in its own right, or as a result of Community rules.
+However, it is important to keep in mind that this extension is not applicable to areas of transport to which the Convention applies in its own right, or as a result of European rules.

-There have been some changes in Italian law with regard to the rules on liability for collision between aircraft.
+There have been some changes in Italian law with regard to the rules on liability for collisions between aircraft.
 These are in line with the regulation of liability of the operator for damage caused to third parties on the surface's amendments.
-Article 972 of the INC states that all rules governing the limitation of compensation and its implementation in the event of liability for damage caused to third parties on the surface (Rome Convention) shall also apply to liability for damage caused by collision between two aircraft in flight, or between an aircraft in flight and a moving ship (where responsibility for damage falls on the aircraft).
+Article 972 of the INC states that all rules governing the limitation of compensation and its implementation in the event of liability for damage caused to third parties on the surface (Rome Convention) shall also apply to liability for damage caused by collisions between two aircraft in flight, or between an aircraft in flight and a moving ship (where responsibility for damage falls on the aircraft).
 Article 971 of the INC modifies the extent of the limits laid down in the Rome Convention (which vary according to the weight of the aircraft – Article 11 of the Convention) and fixes it in accordance with the minimum amount of insurance required as per Article 7 of Regulation (EC) No. 785/2004.
-The minimum coverage is determined by the maximum take-off mass of the aircraft and ranges from 750,000 to 700 million special drawing rights.
+The minimum coverage is determined by the maximum takeoff mass of the aircraft and ranges from 750,000 to 700 million special drawing rights (SDR).

 i International carriage